 On the throat are solid or torn “necklaces” of stains.
 The lips, eyelids and nose are surrounded by a dark contour of black or brown color and the same paw pads according to the basic color of the coat.

-The neck, chest, abdomen, the inner side of the paws are much lighter than the coat on the sides and back, ideally almost white tummy and the inner side of the paws are desirable, this is a characteristic characteristic of wild Asian leopard cats.
+The neck, chest, abdomen, the inner side of the paws are much lighter than the coat on the sides and back, ideally almost white tummy and the inner side of the paws are desirable, this is a characteristic of wild Asian leopard cats.
 In this case, the stomach, legs and tail are covered with small round or elongated spots.
 Striped along the length of the tail light and dark spots can be enclosed by rings, the tail end necessarily black or dark brown, depending on the color.

-Wild Asian leopard cats wear spotted fur coats.
-Small patches of round or triangular shape are arranged on the body in random or horizontal rows.
+Wild Asian leopard cats have spotted fur coats.
+Small patches of round or triangular shape are arranged on the body in a random or horizontal position.
 The same picture we can see in the home Bengals, this figure is called spotted.
 But sometimes the skins of forest animals were painted with a more complex pattern, consisting of triangles, commas, curved strips.
 In a combination of genes of wild and domestic cats with directed selection, unusually interesting variants are obtained, and then on the skins instead of simple spots appear beautiful rosettes.